 Students who are out of school for more than two weeks for serious medical and/or psychological conditions, accident injuries, or surgery may be asked by the Academic Assistant Principal to enter the Homebound program through the public school system.
 Guidance counselors will work with families to facilitate the process.
 Grades for homebound work will be submitted by the local public school system and those grades will be averaged as necessary into the Teurlings Catholic report card grades.

 Correspondence, Dual Enrollment and Online Courses

-While enrolled at Teurlings Catholic High School, the student may be allowed to take correspondence courses or online courses through an accredited institution to remediate a required course or for elective credit.
-Grade level counselors and the assistant principal/academics must approve and those courses are scheduled by the student in addition to the Teurlings Catholic schedule and are completed on the student’s own time.
+While enrolled at Teurlings Catholic High School, the student may be allowed to take correspondence courses or online courses through an accredited institution for elective credit.
+Assistant Principal of Academics must approve all courses and those courses are scheduled by the student in addition to the Teurlings Catholic schedule and are completed on the student’s own time.
 Teurlings Catholic High School sets the deadline for completion of approved courses.
 Grades for completion of those courses are assigned by the correspondence or online instructor, not by Teurlings Catholic H.S. faculty.

 Teurlings Catholic High School ranks its students in deciles.
 No individual rank is given.